A Time-Asymmetric Process in Central Force Scatterings: Abstract

 \section{Abstract}

-We show that in attractive force fields a high speed particle with a small mass speeding through space, statistically loses energy by colliding softly and transversely with large masses that move slowly and randomly.
-Furthermore, we show that the opposite holds in repulsive force fields: the light particle statistically gains energy.
-We consider the large masses to be distant from one another such that a series of two-body scatterings would suffice for the statistical analysis.
-The difference of this process from equilibration is discussed.
+This article puts forth a process applicable to central force scatterings.
+Under certain assumptions, we show that in attractive force fields a high speed particle with a small mass speeding through space, statistically loses energy by colliding softly with large masses that move slowly and randomly.
+Furthermore, we show that the opposite holds in repulsive force fields: the small particle statistically gains energy.
+This effect is small and is mainly due to \textit{a}symmetric energy exchange of the transverse (i.e., perpendicular) collisions.
+We derive a formula that quantifies this effect (Eq.(\ref{eq:Delta_Efinal})).
+We then put this work in a broader statistical context and discuss its consistency with established results.

 \keywords{Classical scattering, kinetic theory.}